upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 Secrets in Kubernetes are objects that hold sensitive data like passwords, tokens and keys.
 Crossplane uses Secrets to store sensitive information, such as credentials for Crossplane providers, inputs to managed resources, or connection details.

-If you do not configure Crossplane to use an external secrets store, when you configure a managed resource to write a secret (such as when you configure the object to use `writeConnectionSecretToRef: ...`), that secret gets written in the control plane.
-Most organizations have security requirements that recommend storing all secrets in a centrally managed key-value store (such as Vault, AWS Secrets Manager, etc); reliance on in-cluster secrets are not considered a best practice.
+If you don't configure Crossplane to use an external secrets store, when you configure a managed resource to write a secret (such as when you configure the object to use `writeConnectionSecretToRef: ...`), that secret gets written in the control plane.
+Most organizations have security requirements that recommend storing all secrets in a centrally managed key-value store (such as Vault, AWS Secrets Manager, etc); reliance on in-cluster secrets aren't considered a best practice.
 Therefore, our architecture baseline recommends configuring your control plane to use an external secrets store.

 For a complete guide to integrating secrets management in your control plane, see the [Interface Integrations > Secrets Management](/xp-arch-framework/interface-integrations/secrets-management) topic in this framework.

 ### Add policy engines

 An effective way to supplement Crossplane is to enforce governance through policies.
-Any Kubernetes-compatible policy engine–-such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno)–-can be used with Crossplane.
+Any Kubernetes-compatible policy engine—such as [Open Policy Agent Gatekeeper](https://github.com/open-policy-agent/gatekeeper) or [Kyverno](https://github.com/kyverno/kyverno)—can be used with Crossplane.
 This allows users to write custom policies to enforce against Crossplane resources.

-There is some overlap in terms of what you can implement and achieve by using a policy engine vs what you define with Crossplane's compositions capability.
+Policy engines have some overlap in terms of what you can implement relative to what you define with Crossplane's compositions capability.
 For a complete guide to integrating policies in your control plane, see the [Interface Integrations > Policy Engines](/xp-arch-framework/interface-integrations/policy-engines) topic in this framework.

 {{< hint "note" >}}
 If you are unsure whether you need to integrate a policy engine with your control plan, you can always start out by _not_ having a policy engine and add one later once it makes sense.
 We do explain in the guide on interface integrations how you can use policies to supplement what you can do out-of-the-box with Crossplane compositions (since there is some overlap).